 Yes, there is.
 There is no doubt in my mind that the kind of anti-Muslim sentiment in US or parts of Western Europe has repercussions, emboldens the advocates of Hindutva.
 The notion is that if Muslims, particularly in the so-called modern West, can be attacked, then we can do that too, we have the licence to do that.
 In the US, I see many advocates of Hindutva who are now suggesting US, India and Israel form a natural alliance with one another as, in their worldview, “these democracies” are being “threatened” by forces of Islam.
 This certainly was not the international environment in the ’60s or ’70s.
 That’s at the macro level.
 It is not just the RSS or VHP but a slightly larger strand of Indian society that has become complicit in (these attacks), exactly like in the US.
-There was a virulent white racism that was so pervasive that you did not need to have institutional membership in the KKK or John Wright Society, people were complicit without a formal association.
+There was a virulent white racism that was so pervasive that you did not need to have institutional membership in the KKK or John Birch Society, people were complicit without a formal association.

 What is the kind of signal that a political dispensation like India has now send to the law enforcement machinery?